TRUCKEE FISHING REPORT

 Current Water Conditions

-Flows on the Truckee River have leveled out nicely this week—holding around 77 CFS out of Tahoe City, 82 CFS through town, and 459 CFS at Farad.
-With the upper river running lower, more trout are stacking up in the canyon stretch, which has been producing consistent action.
-Early mornings remain the hot bite window, especially before the sun reaches the water.
-Evenings are also producing.
-Angler pressure has stayed light, leaving plenty of space to explore.
+Flows on the Truckee River have leveled out nicely this week—holding around 62 CFS out of Tahoe City, 92 CFS through town, and 400 CFS at Farad.
+With the upper river running lower, more trout are stacking up in the canyon stretch.
+The bite has slowed down a bit as winter approaches.

 Water Temperatures